 Author – Aseem Shrivastava

 Rural India still suffers from unclean and impure water that is not safe for drinking.
 According to the World Resources Institute, 54% of India’s total area faces high to extremely high water stress and nearly 600 million people are at a higher risk of water supply disruption.
-Only 59 out of the 632 districts were found to have ground water safe enough to drink.
-Further, the two consecutive droughts in India have aggravated the crisis, with water resources are highly strained and groundwater table depleted.
+Only 59 out of the 632 districts in India were found to have ground water safe enough to drink.
+Further, the two consecutive droughts have aggravated the crisis, with water resources are highly strained and groundwater table depleted.
 In most places, the concentration of water pollutants and heavy metals exceed the national safety limits as well.

 While most people in cities can afford water purifiers, people living in many places of our country still do not have water filtering facilities.
 In rural areas, even now people trek many kilometers to get a bucket of water for their daily needs.
 Sometimes they have no choice but to drink unclean water, which causes diseases like diarrhea and jaundice.
 This article presents some interesting low cost water purification innovations that have the potential to solve the potable water problem in rural India: